-This guest post is by Alana Redmond.
+This guest post is by Mallory Baker, an adoptive mother.

 In 2016 we had what seemed to be the perfect family.
 We had been married for ten years, with two happy, healthy daughters.
 We had just bought our first family car, just the right size for the four of us.

 The girls, Alayna, age 8 at the time, and her little sister Avery, 5, finally had their own rooms in our beautiful home we had recently purchased.

 Life was perfect.
 Then on February 22, 2016 something special happened: We got a call asking us if we were interested in adopting a baby boy.
 Read More

 This guest post is by Tysie Stoyan, an adoptive mother.

 Over three years ago I experienced one of the best moments in my life.: I received a message from a woman named Jasmine who was interested in placing her child with us.